There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 A trust decides on which authors to invite year by year, to keep the project from becoming static, so that authors will reflect their contemporary moments all the way until the grand unveiling.

-“The room will be situated on the top floor of the library, which is the quiet floor where the special collection of books and archives will be held.
-The positioning of the Future Library room will look in the direction of the forest, which we will be able to glimpse in the horizon.
-We may connect the two spaces with a telescope”, Paterson says.
+“The room is situated on the top floor of the library.
+The positioning of the Future Library room looks in the direction of the forest, which we can glimpse in the horizon”, Paterson says.

-“It will be a small, intimate room, encouraging only one or two people at a time, containing the manuscripts with the author’s name, the title of their text, and the year visible.
-We will be building the room with the trees we cleared from the forest, and they still contain the tree scent.”
+“It is a small, intimate room, encouraging only one or two people at a time, containing the manuscripts with the author’s name, the title of their text, and the year visible.”

-When the room opens, the read-through will still be 95 years off, as the texts themselves are locked away.
+When the room opened, the read-through was still 95 years off, as the texts themselves are locked away.
 Which means that Paterson, along with anyone reading this article, won’t be around to read them.

 “I will certainly be dead when the Future Library sees its final completion.
 When I had the idea, I knew instantly it would outlive me (and most of us alive today).
 It is important that I do not see it fully realised – it is a work conceived for an unknown, future generation.
 However, it will unfold over this generation and the next, and remarkably, I will spend my whole life crafting this artwork”, she says.